NeueDarshan/simple_ConTeXt/README.md

 ## Future Features

-Features we would like to have, but may be harder to implement.
+Features I would like to have, but may be harder to implement or lower priority.

+- Add back in, in a more robust way, the `key=val` autocompletion stuff.
+If we can get it set up right, it'll be really awesome.
+For example, on typing `\setuphead[c` we would have the possible keys starting with `c` suggested:
+  `catcodes`, `color`, `command`, `commandafter`, `commandbefore`, `continue`, `conversion`, `coupling`, `criterium`.
+Moreover, if we choose `criterium` and start typing in the value, we could have the possible values (`all`, `positive`, and `strict`) come up as suggestions.
+- Add support for multi file documents.
+This is not something I do very much, so I'm not sure what it should look like.
+Have the builder figure out the master file?
+What other things would be useful?
+- Add support for the syntax `\start[foo] ... \stop` as a valid alternative to `\startfoo ... \stopfoo`.
 - Add option for return focus to ST after opening PDF on build.
 - SyncTeX support.
 (Forward and backward jump to PDF.)
+What's the situation with SyncTeX in ConTeXt?
 - Code formatter.
 - Extend the command auto-complete/pop-up system to allow for user-defined commands.
 Easiest would probably be to define them in the `.xml` style that the ConTeXt interface files use.
 - Fix up the documentation browser.
+I saw some discussion on the mailing list about using commands like `mtxrun --launch cld-mkiv.pdf` to open the docs, which would be ideal for this.
 - Checker/linter.
-(The checks provided by `mtxrun --script check` are quite basic.
-Not sure what ConTeXt support `chktex` has.)
+(The checks provided by `mtxrun --script check` are quite basic, last I 'checked'.
+I don't know that `chktex` has much ConTeXt support, seems to be targeted at LaTeX.)
 - Citation handler.
 (We handle references well enough, similar support would be nice for `\cite[...]`.
 I expect we would try to keep it simple, and I would like to handle the `.lua`, `.xml` and `.bib` formats.)
 - Robust log parsing, esp. for reporting warnings/errors.
+Related to this, put phantom errors back in.
 - Word count.
 (Could be nice to have, but lots of difficulties with it.)

 [context-introduction]: http://wiki.contextgarden.net/What_is_ConTeXt